 Private NT 458327 OS: 73 TD1 3PR

-Fairnilee (Old Fairnilee) consists of a 16th-century tower house of three storeys with corbiestepped gables.
-It was part of a larger rectangular mansion,
+Fairnilee (now known as Old Fairnilee) consists of a 16th-century tower house of three storeys with corbiestepped gables.
+It was part of a larger

-most of which has been demolished.
+rectangular mansion, most of which was demolished before 1911, while one end was restored.
 Shot-holes survive beneath many of the windows.

 The basement is not vaulted.
 A turnpike stair climbed to the upper floors, but only the stair-well remains.
 The inside has been greatly altered.